 And then, finally, you’re back looking south to Ticetonyk and the Ashokan Reservoir.

 This is such an amazing view.
-Mount Tremper is spectacularly and centrally located.
+Tremper Mountain is spectacularly and centrally located.
 It’s surrounded by so many Catskill 3500 mountains and beautiful lower peaks.

 I can’t wait to revisit this tower in winter for the snowy version of these views.

 Including stop-offs and rests, the climb to the summit took me about 1h 49m.
 The trek straight back down to the parking area took 1h 29m.

 It is a moderate Catskill hike that some people may find difficult.

 The parent mountain for this hike is Tremper.

 If you do this hike, let me know how it went in the comments below.
 Your feedback makes this site better.

 Large, busy lot serving one of the most popular hikes in the Catskills.
 (DEC says 10 car capacity.)

 The map below shows the exact topographic location of the trailhead